 For every instructor at Berry College, there are 12 undergraduate students.
 This ratio is better than the typical college concerning instructional attention.
 The vast majority of instructors are full-time faculty rather than “lecturers” or “adjuncts.”

 Berry College boasts the largest contiguous campus in the United States.
 The Berry campus consists of more than 27,000 acres of fields, forests, and Lavender Mountain.
 Berry College has more than 80 miles of hiking, biking and horseback riding trails, a campground for student use only, and two disc golf courses.

-In September 2011, Travel+Leisure ranked Berry College as among the most beautiful college campuses in the United States, noting its numerous fountains and pools among its English Gothic-style buildings.
+In December 2016, Travel+Leisure ranked Berry College as among the most beautiful college campuses in the United States, noting its fields, lakes, forests, and mountains among its English Gothic-style buildings, fountains and pools.
 The House o’ Dreams, located at the summit of Lavender Mountain, was built in 1922 by students and staff as a gift to Miss Berry.

 The Berry campus became home to a pair of bald eagles in the spring of 2012, and they have had seven eaglets since that time.
 They have continued to nest more than 100 feet up in a tall pine tree between the main entrance and the parking lot of the Steven J. Cage Athletic and Recreation Center.
 The Berry College nest cam is the only one in Georgia that streams a live feed of a bald eagle nest.

 Rome, Georgia, was selected as one of the South’s best college towns by Southern Living.
 Located in the foothills of the Appalachian Mountains, Rome developed in the antebellum period as a market and trading center due to its advantageous location on a confluence of three rivers.
 All five Sugar Creek Gang films based on the children’s book series of the same name were filmed in the area.
 Notable attractions in Rome include:

 - Downtown Rome, the largest Victorian-era district in Georgia.